 Rishi Sunak has commented on the calls for a significant shake-up to the system, promising changes in the winter.
 It’s a disheartening response, considering the feeble changes that have been made to business rates structuring in previous budget statements.
 The long wait for winter may also prove too much for some retailers, as business rates bills continue to rise.

-But it’s not just the retail industry that have been crying out for change.
+But it’s not just the retail industry that has been crying out for change.
 Two months ago, the British Bar and Pubs Association (BBPA) made their case for business rates reform, and rightly so!
 The hospitality industry makes up for around 2.5% of business rates paid in the UK while representing 0.5% of rateable turnover.
 This is another industry left battered by the pandemic, that is paying comparably disproportionate amounts of money to operate.

 It’s no surprise that the likes of the RJA and the BBPA have made these calls during spring, as annual business rates bills are delivered to businesses across the UK.
 They include significant changes for hospitality, leisure and retail industries, as relief they’ve received through the pandemic begins to taper.
 What used to be a 50% discount on business rates is now just 33%.